tatianegercina/FinTech/01-Lesson-Plans/02-Python/1/LessonPlan.md

 Introduce JupyterLab by first asking students if they have ever heard of Jupyter Notebook.

-Open the [slideshow](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g57bb043f18_0_4333) and use the slides while you cover the following points.
+Use the [slideshow](https://docs.google.com/presentation/d/11YSMAXfDc_eDNFKayDVKT6-iWajgeJKCQe1N74bokrM/edit#slide=id.g57bb043f18_0_4333) to cover the following points.

 * Jupyter Notebook was created by Project Jupyter to provide developers and data scientists with a development environment (integrated development environment) that includes all of the tools needed to build Python programs.